anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Query Pledge Status (qps) {#query}

-The following assumes that a Registrar-Agent MAY need to query the overall status of a pledge.
+The following assumes that a Registrar-Agent may need to query the overall status of a pledge.
 This information can be useful to solve errors, when the pledge was not able to connect to the target domain during bootstrapping.
 A pledge MAY omit the dedicated endpoint for the Query Pledge Status operation (see {{pledge_component}}).

-Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).
+TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

 {{exchangesfig_uc2_11}} shows the query and response for the overall pledge status and the following subsections describe the corresponding artifacts.